joakim/calendar/FAQ.md

 Being a purely solar calendar, this calendar does not attempt to unify the Moon's cycle around Earth with Earth's cycle around the Sun.
 Nor does it try to unify the 7-day week with the calendar year.
 By not being tied to such constraints, one can achieve advantages not possible in traditional calendars.

-8 "months" was chosen because 45 days is cleanly divisible by 9 to achieve "weeks" of 3 * 3 days, a [very flexible and powerful](https://www.hermetic.ch/cal_stud/ltc/ltc.htm#advantages) construct.
+8 "months" was chosen because 45 days is cleanly divisible by 9 to achieve "weeks" of 3 * 3 days, a [very flexible and powerful construct](https://www.hermetic.ch/cal_stud/ltc/ltc.htm#advantages).
 While one could achieve the same by only using 4 quarters of 90 common days, practicality demands smaller "months".
 8 "months" of the year and 9 "weekdays" are also small enough sets to be easily memorized, an important consideration.
-While 45 days are ±15 days more than in a 30-day month, it is not an unreasonably large unit of days.
+And while 45 days are 15 days more than in a 30-day month, it is not an unreasonably large "month".

 To summarize: The advantages gained by dividing the year into 8 "months" and 40 "weeks" outweigh the disadvantage of being unfamiliar.
-A new calendar should not strive to uphold the requirements of the old, instead it should meet the demands of today's dynamic global society.
+A new calendar should not strive to uphold the requirements of the old, instead it should meet the demands of tomorrow's dynamic global society.

 ### Why not 12 months?
 Or 10, 13, etc?

 12 months of exactly 30 common days _is_ possible in this calendar.
-However, one would lose the advantages gained by dividing the month into integer "weeks" of 3 * 3 days.
+However, one would lose the advantages gained by dividing the month into an integer number of "weeks" of 3 * 3 days.
 One would also need 12 new names to avoid confusion with the traditional 12 months.

 10 "months" of 36 common days isn't cleanly divisible by 4, a quarter would not have an integer number of "months".
 Other divisions of 360 are either incompatible with 4 quarters and 9-day "weeks" (important features of this calendar) or produce too large or too small "months".